Table of Contents

-A small border town with many and varied shops, ATM machines, pharmacy, post office and a number of pubs serving very good food.
-There is also a lovely little coffee shop that doubles up as the main supplier of fishing equipment in the town.
-Belleek is well known for its fine parian china and there are also a number of other makers of crystal and china in the town.
+A large border town with many and varied shops, ATM machines, pharmacy, post office and a hotel that serves very good food.
+There is also a lovely little coffee shop and a few pubs that serve food.
+It is well known for its fine parian china and there are also a number of other makers of crystal and china in the town.
 There are numerous craft and gift shops, so it won't be hard to find a souvenir of your holiday!
-At Belleek you are only 7 km from the west coast of Ireland where a short taxi ride will take you to meet and greet the great Atlantic Ocean.
+At Belleek you are only 7 km from the west coast of Ireland where a short taxi ride will allow you to meet and greet the great Atlantic Ocean.

 Belleek is most famous for its fine parian china which is the oldest china in Ireland and has been made here for 150 years.
 The visitor centre is now one of the top 5 visitor attractions in Ireland and features a showroom, museum, video theatre and tearoom.
 Tours are available on weekdays.